richardboat/academic-kickstart/content/authors/admin/_index.md

   url: "https://www.ucdenver.edu/"

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include copula modeling, statistical inferential study, causal and effect study and data science research.
+bio: My research interests include mathematical modeling and application of econometric techniques to study the causal impacts of health care interventions.

 interests:
 - Micro and Macro Economics analysis